TJBChris/TRS-80Model12CardCage/README.md

 * Attach the sides to your backplane using M3 screws and nuts.
 You'll note that the screws are smaller than the holes in the Model 12 backplane; this is intended to allow you some wiggle room to adjust in case the width is a milimeter off in any direction.
 This also helps to account for any variation in printing.
 With my printer, for example, the parts are rarely perfectly straight, and this may affect your ability to insert/remove cards.
 * Attach the top, again with four M3 screw/nut pairs.
 * Disconnect and remove the video card from the Model 12.
 * Test card fit by using the video card and attempting to insert it into each of the slots.
-The video card works well for this.
 Loosen the screws/nuts where needed to adjust the alignment as-needed for best fit.
 * Remove and disassemble the existing metal cage holding the cooling fan from your Model 12.
 Set the fan aside, along with its screws/nuts.
 (See **Caveats** below).
 * Attach the printed cage to the chassis and screw it in place, ensuring any factory grounds are installed between the metal chassis and the cage sides.
 Use the screws you removed from the metal cage.  **You may find the metal doesn't line up perfectly; my 16B looks as though it had been "tweaked" (bent) a bit to fit Tandy's card cage; use the screw holes to trim out as best as you can, and don't be afraid to adjust the chassis a bit.
 * Make and run your grounding solution (providing spade terminals onto which the keyboard and video ground cables can be attached).
-* Install the fan using the screws that you removed earlier.
-Be sure the airflow is directed toward the back of the drives (so the fan pulls air through the cage, rather than the reverse).
+* Install the fan on the outside of the cage using the screws that you removed earlier.
+Be sure the airflow is directed toward the back of the drives (so the fan pulls air through the cage, rather than pushing air into it).
 * Crete and run your power harness; my Model 12 does not have the spare connector.
 YMMV.
+* Insert the video card and any other cards you have.
+* Enjoy the feeling of running a non-neutered Model 12!

 ## Caveats And Considerations